serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 Which of the following is true about a Java source file?
 The are 3 correct answers

- It must have exactly one package statement. x It must have zero or more import statements. x All classes within the same package as the class are automatically visible to each other without imports.
+ - [x]  It must have exactly one package statement.
+- [x]  It must have zero or more import statements.
+- [x]  All classes within the same package as the class are automatically visible to each other without imports.
-It can only have zero or one package statement. x All packages from the Java Standard Edition (J2SE) are imported by default.
+It can only have zero or one package statement.
+All packages from the Java Standard Edition (J2SE) are imported by default.
 The source file name has no relation to the classes contained in the file.